cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ## Next up

-You can skip ahead and see how you can integrate [foreign tokens](./wager-denom.md) via the use of IBC, or take a look at the [next section](./gas-meter.md) to prevent spam and reward validators proportional to their effort in your checkers blockchain.
+You can skip ahead and see how to integrate [foreign tokens](./wager-denom.md) via the use of IBC, or take a look at the [next section](./gas-meter.md) to prevent spam and reward validators proportional to their effort in your checkers blockchain.